Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Only through that honesty does empathy become clear sight instead of emotional entanglement and trauma.

-As awareness deepens, the boundary between “healer” and “healed” dissolves.
+As one’s awareness deepens, the boundary between “healer” and “healed” dissolves.

 The measure of a healer isn’t how many people they touch, but how transparently they live.